SoftwareHeritage/swh-core/docs/config.md

 Component type definitions are a mapping to instances, with an identifier unique among types for a given configuration.
 1 type <-> N instances.

-Instances represent alternative configuration of the component: same type but different constructions.
+Instances represent alternative configurations of the component: same type but different constructions.

-Singletons are ad-hoc objects that are defined like instances but with no associated type.
+Singletons are ad-hoc objects which store configuration that is not specific to any component instance.

 Instances definitions may contain arbitrarily nested structure provided the base is a mapping.